Pittsburgh IPL® Photorejuvenation Treatments

 Q: How does IPL® treat benign vascular lesions?

 A: Aging, UV exposure and other factors can cause the appearance of broken capillaries and blood vessels on your skin.
-These spider veins on the face and body are referred to as telangiectasias, and they often cause diffuse redness.
+These spider veins on the face and body are referred to as telangiectasias, they often cause diffuse redness.
 This type of redness is often associated with a common skin condition known as rosacea.

 Q: Is IPL® FDA Cleared?